 In the letter you should briefly describe your concerns and why you feel your child may need special education service.
 Remember, this can include social and behavioral concerns as well as academic issues.
 Also, when writing the letter, you should also state that any general education interventions (such as RtI) that the school would like to try should not slow down the timelines established under IDEA.
-(See Forms and Letters.)
+(See Form 3: Sample Letter From Parent/Guardian to School Requesting Assessment in Section 6: Sample Forms and Letters.)

-Response to Intervention (RtI)
+Response to Intervention (Rtl)